Author, Book review, Books in translation, Fiction, Harvill Secker, Norway, Per Petterson, Publisher, Setting

 This is my 14th book for #TBR40.
 I can’t quite remember how it came into my possession, but I think it was a review copy sent by Penguin.
 I do know I have owned it since December 2017, because I took a photo of its beautiful cover and posted it on Instagram that month!

-Author, Book review, Books in translation, crime/thriller, Fiction, Karin Fossum, Norway, Publisher, Setting, TBR40, Vintage Digital
+Author, Book review, crime/thriller, Fiction, Karin Fossum, Norway, Publisher, Setting, TBR40, translated fiction, Vintage Digital, women in translation

 ‘Black Seconds’ by Karin Fossum